Corporate Partner, London

 Jessamy is recognised as a leading adviser on high-profile M&A transactions in the Infrastructure / Energy sector.
 Her recent experience includes advising:

-- Arqiva (owned by a consortium of investors, including Macquarie Infrastructure and Real Assets, CPPIB, IFM Investors and Whitehelm Capital) on the complex carve out sale of its telecoms division (towers business) to Cellnex Telecom S.A. for £2 billion
+- Arqiva (owned by a consortium of investors, including Macquarie Infrastructure and Real Assets, CPPIB, IFM Investors and Whitehelm Capital) on the sale of its telecoms division (towers business) to Cellnex Telecom S.A. for £2 billion

 - National Grid on its divestment of its £14 billion UK gas distribution business, Cadent, to a Macquarie-led consortium, the largest ever energy and infrastructure deal in the UK